 Creating your own travel map is a very simple process and free with Google maps.
 I love keeping track of everywhere we have traveled and watching the colors of the map multiply after every update.
 I will walk you through the process of creating your own travel map step by step.

 Log into google.
-If you forget to log in you will not be able to save all of your locations and all you hard work will disappear as soon as you close the page.
-If you don’t have a gmail address you can create one very easily.
+If you forget to log in you will not be able to save all of your locations and all your hard work will disappear as soon as you close the page.
+If you don’t have a Gmail address you can create one very easily.
 Click here: Google and then click create account.

 Also, be sure to use a computer application.
 You cannot create a map on a phone or iPad.

 Head over to Google Maps.
-Be sure to look in the upper right hand corner to make sure you are logged in.
-If you don’t have a picture uploaded for your Google account it will usually have a initial where you see my picture.
+Be sure to look in the upper right-hand corner to make sure you are logged in.
+If you don’t have a picture uploaded for your Google account it will usually have an initial where you see my picture.